-Originally constructed in 1853, this guard house was the "check-in" location for all visitors to the Washington Navy Yard, including President Lincoln who frequently traveled to the base during the Civil War.
-As a result, the small structure is particularly significant as one of the last places where the President made an official visit, the afternoon of the day he was assassinated.
+The story of the historic Watch Box began in 1853 when the guard house was built as the check-in location for all visitors to the Washington Navy Yard, including President Lincoln, who frequently traveled there during the Civil War.
+As a result, the small structure is particularly significant as one of the last places where the president made an official visit on the afternoon of the day he was assassinated.

 Watch Box Roll and Restoration

-The successful team of historic preservation architects from EYP Architecture and Engineering and Summit Construction and Environmental Service spent months on each small detail, which in the end, resulted in this Navy Yard gem.
+The successful team of historic preservation architects from EYP and Summit Construction spent months on each small detail, which in the end, resulted in this Navy Yard gem.